Josef-Friedrich/mscxyz/README.rst

                             default extension is "pdf".

     meta:
-      Deal with meta data informations stored in the MuseScore file.MuseScore can store meta data informations in different places:
+      Deal with meta data informations stored in the MuseScore file.
+MuseScore can store meta data informations in different places:

       # metatag